aurora9161/discord-economy-bot/README.md

 ## 📋 License

-This project is open source and available for free use and modification.
+This project is open source and free to use/modify.

 ---